RonelWA/Financial-Market-Analsysis/README.md

 # Price My Phone GH

-**Price My Phone GH** is a Flask-based web application that predicts the price of a smartphone based on its model and generates an image of the phone using OpenAI's DALL-E model.
+**Price My Phone GH** is a Flask-based web application that predicts the price of a smartphone based on its Stacking Regressor model and generates an image of the phone using OpenAI's DALL-E model.

 ## Features

 - Predicts the price of a smartphone based on its model.
 - Displays similar phones based on the features of the input phone.
-- Generates an image of the phone with a white background and its specifications.
+- Generates an image of the phone
 - Provides autocomplete suggestions for phone names.

 ## Prerequisites